CPHS/OPHS Glossary of Terms

 Unexpected Adverse Event:

-protocol, the nature, severity, or frequency of which is not consistent with either:
+the nature, severity, or frequency of which is not consistent

 - the known or foreseeable risk of adverse events associated with the procedures involved in the research that are described in (a) the IRB-approved documents (e.g., applicable investigator brochure, current protocol narrative, current informed consent document), and (b) other relevant sources of information, such as product labeling and package inserts; or